The rhetoric of what…

 Curious about the topic of this blog?
-The short answer is that it focuses on a topic for a college course I teach at CU Boulder, which you can learn more about under the WRTG 3020 Info tab.
+The short answer is that it focuses on a topic for a college course I teach at CU Boulder, which you can learn more about under the WRTG 3020 Flyer tab, above.

-Or, for a shorter but somewhat more cryptic version: we investigate everything you need to know to make sense of this graphic:
+Or, here’s the short version: in this class we investigate everything you need to know to make sense of the Genderbread Person!

 New Blog Address